alexdseo/mint/README.md

 # MINT

-MINT: Menu Item to NutrienT is an open source machine learning pipeline that predicts the nutritional density of a menu item through their names.
+MINT: Menu Item to NutrienT is an open-source machine learning pipeline that predicts the nutritional density of a menu item through their names.
 MINT includes building a food-specific language model and generating ingredient-contextualized cluster labels to enhance the prediction performance.
-MINT employs multi-expert system enabling specialized prediction for distinct food categories.
+MINT employs a multi-expert system enabling specialized prediction for distinct food categories.
 The goal of the MINT is to predict the nutrient density, which serves as a basis for defining restaurant-level metrics, Restaurant Nutrient Density (*RND*), an aggregated nutrient density of all menu items offered by the restaurant.
-Extending this evaluation to the broader context of the food environment, we create metrics at the food environment level, Food Envrionemnt Nutrient Density (*FEND*) to evaluate the healthy food accessibility in the area.
+Extending this evaluation to the broader context of the food environment, we create metrics at the food environment level, Food Environment Nutrient Density (*FEND*), to evaluate the healthy food accessibility in the area.

 ## Mapping Nutritional Health through U.S. Restaurant Menus